carpentries-incubator/hpc-intro/setup.md

      styles repository as a remote called `template`:

     ~~~
-    $ git remote add template https://github.com/swcarpentry/styles.git
+    $ git remote add template https://github.com/carpentries/styles.git
     ~~~
     {: .language-bash}

     This will allow you to pull in changes made to the template, such as improvements to our CSS style files.
-    (Note that the user name above is `swcarpentry`, *not* `timtomch`, since you are adding the master copy of the template as a remote.)
+    (Note that the user name above is `carpentries`, *not* `timtomch`, since you are adding the master copy of the template as a remote.)

 10. Make sure you are using the `gh-pages` branch of the lesson template: